 Research has shown that the UK energy and climate research community is insufficiently diverse, particularly at senior levels.
 Indeed, the environment sector is one of the least diverse in the sector, according to the Race Report, with only 4.8% identifying as ethnic minorities (compared to 12.6% across all UK professionals).
 We take our responsibility to address these existing inequalities seriously.
-Within CAST, while gender representation may be better than in similar centres, other groups remain underrepresented.
+Within CAST, while gender representation may be better than in similar centres, other groups remain under-represented.

 CAST will ensure that EDI is considered in all recruitment processes.
 Although participating institutions oversee their own recruitment policies, we will seek to encourage good practice, signpost staff to resources, and monitor our progress towards achieving a more diverse research community.
-This includes making our job, study and internship opportunities widely available and recruiting through channels that reach under-represented groups (e.g. bmejobs.co.uk, disabilityjob.co.uk, lgbtjobs.co.uk), as well as explicitly encouraging applications from these groups in job adverts.
-It also means ensuring hiring panels are diverse, have undergone EDI (e.g. unconscious bias, anti-racism, allyship) training, and consider diversity and barriers to entry for diverse groups when shortlisting.
+This includes making our job, study and internship opportunities widely available and recruiting through channels that reach under-represented groups (e.g. bmejobs.co.uk, disabilityjob.co.uk, <a href="light: light: light: beta to ensuring hiring panels are diverse, have undergone EDI (e.g. unconscious bias, anti-racism, allyship) training, and consider diversity and barriers to entry for diverse groups when shortlisting.